Essential Life Hacks for Skiing in Europe

 INTRO

-Skiing in Europe can be different: lift line flow, ski insurance, ski rentals, boot warmers, ski pass deposits, week-long vacations, resort signage, the tourism office.
-It can be confusing for first timers.
+Skiing in Europe is different: affordable, high-quality ski-in/ski-out lodging, week-long vacations, piste skiing, boot warmers, and shorter to zero lift lines.
+It can be confusing.
 For the uninitiated, this is your essential life hack guide to European skiing.

 TLDR